 An en dash or en rule is a symbol primarily used to connect two words.
-Also, you can use it for showing a range of dates and numbers and making complex compound adjectives more explicit.
+Also, you can use it to show a range of dates and numbers and make complex compound adjectives more explicit.
 It is represented by a mid-sized dash (–), which is wider than a hyphen (-) and narrower than an em dash (—).

 Many writers neglect it except when they use it as a substitute for an em dash.
 Even then, it is increasingly replaced with a hyphen to mark a pause or parenthesis, especially online.
 Journalistic writings and books sometimes use an en dash to replace a hyphen.

 We call it en dash because it’s supposed to be the same width as the letter N.

 Among British and Australasian publishers, it is preferred to the em dash, although style guides differ.

 When to Use an En Dash?

 The en dash has several common uses.

 - En Dashes Stand in for Versus